 What is CYT-107?

-- Other immune system cells or proteins may not be produced in normal amounts and may not work normally.
+HIVcan damage a person’s over the course of the viral infection.
+For example, certain immune system cells or proteins may not be produced in normal amounts and may not work properly.5-9

-CYT-107 is a synthetic version of interleukin-7, which is a protein that is made naturally in the body to help activate the immune system to make more immune cells.3,10 Researchers have studied how CYT-107 can help modify the functioning of the immune system as part of a strategy to treat or cure HIV infection.11-13
+CYT-107 is a manufactured version of, a that is naturally made by the body to help activate the immune system to produce more immune cells.3,10 Researchers have studied how CYT-107 can help modify the functioning of the immune system as part of a strategy to treat or cure HIV infection.11-13

 How are clinical trials of investigational drugs conducted?